BradenThomp/DiscordBot/README.md

 Before installing the project an application must be registered from the discord developer portal.
 Follow the tutorial here: https://discordpy.readthedocs.io/en/latest/discord.html

+MongoDB must also be installed to run the project https://www.mongodb.com/

 ### For Pycharm Development and Windows Deployment:

 1) Download and unzip the project.